pkmn/engine/src/lib/gen1/README.md

   other means in pkmn and Pokémon Showdown
 - Pokémon Red's `PlayerStatsToDouble`/`PlayerStatsToHalve` are constants which are always 0
-- pkmn does not store the DVs/stat experience of Pokémon as they are expected to already be accounted for in the `Pokemon` `stats` and never need to be referenced in-battle
+- pkmn does not store the DVs/stat experience of Pokémon as they are expected to already be accounted for in the `Pokemon` `stats` and never need to be referenced in-battle (though the `DVs` struct exists to simplify generating legal test data)

 ### `Battle` / `Side`